jiayusun/KSR-AL/README.md

 # Citation

-If our method and dataset are useful for your research, please consider citing:
+If our method is useful for your research, please consider citing:

 @ARTICLE{8864111,
 author={L. {Zhang} and J. {Sun} and T. {Wang} and Y. {Min} and H. {Lu}},